rehmanul/The-DWG-Analyzer/replit.md

 - **Testing**: Automated testing scripts and validation

 ## Changelog
+- July 17, 2025: **PHASE 2-4 COMPLETE IMPLEMENTATION** - Advanced Îlot Engine, Corridor System & Analytics
+  - **NEW**: AdvancedIlotEngine - Genetic algorithm with spatial optimization for intelligent îlot placement
+  - **NEW**: IntelligentCorridorSystem - A* pathfinding algorithm with network optimization for corridor generation
+  - **NEW**: Phase4AnalyticsSystem - Comprehensive analytics dashboard with professional metrics and insights
+  - **NEW**: GeometricAnalyzer - Advanced geometric analysis with space utilization calculations
+  - **NEW**: EfficiencyAnalyzer - Placement and circulation efficiency analysis with industry benchmarks
+  - **NEW**: ComplianceAnalyzer - Regulatory compliance checking with fire safety and accessibility validation
+  - **NEW**: SpatialAnalyzer - Spatial distribution analysis with uniformity and density metrics
+  - **NEW**: FinancialAnalyzer - Revenue and cost estimation with ROI calculations
+  - **NEW**: Performance grading system (A+ to D) based on multiple metrics
+  - **NEW**: Optimization suggestions and key insights generation
+  - **ENHANCED**: Complete integration of all phases into main Streamlit application
+  - **QUALITY**: Full professional implementation with genetic algorithms, A* pathfinding, and comprehensive analytics
 - July 17, 2025: **PHASE 1 IMPLEMENTATION** - Ultra CAD Processor with Pixel-Perfect Rendering
   - **NEW**: UltraCADProcessor - Advanced multi-format CAD file processing (DXF, DWG, PDF, images)
   - **NEW**: GeometricRecognitionEngine - Professional architectural element detection with wall connectivity